MadalinaKopacz/LineFollower/README.md

 - 2 LEDs
 - resistors
 - wires per logic
-- QTR sensor
+- 6 sensors from a QTR-8A sensor bar
 - zip ties
 - nuts and bolts

 #### Description
-This is a robot that follows a line using QTR sensors and PID.
+This is a robot that follows a line using 6 sensors from a QTR-8A sensor bar and a PID algorithm.
 It self calibrates and we save the calibration in EEPROM so we do not have to redo the calibration every single time.
 The PID algorithm processes the values from multiple ranges registered by the sensors and passes the new numbers to the motors.
-Our best time during the evaluation was 19.53 seconds.
+The final PID values were empirically found and we also used the I value for bringing some smoothiness for the line follower.

 ### 🖼️ Picture of the setup
 - [Front View](https://user-images.githubusercontent.com/79279298/213772474-32a97111-9bc8-494f-b590-7363ef177b95.jpeg)